AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 #### Comments regarding smvm

-"SMVM, vectorised" needs a lot of tinkering in the form of special rules at the moment.
-In particular, we need an overly general (and hence, in some case incorrect) rewrite rule to fuse repeat combinators and we need to artificially force the inlining of a specific function.
-We need more expressive rewrite rules to specify the correct rule.
-More generally, we need these more expressive rules to express important rewrites for the replicate combinator in its various forms; in particular, to optimise shape computations that enable other optimisations.
+"SMVM, vectorised" needs a lot of tinkering in the form of special rules at the moment and forcing particular inlines.
+We need more expressive rewrite rules; in particular, we need these more expressive rules to express important rewrites for the replicate combinator in its various forms and to optimise shape computations that enable other optimisations.

 Moreover, "SMVM, primitives" & "SMVM, vectorised" exhibit a strange behaviour from 2 to 4 threads with the matrix of density 0.001.
 This might be a scheduling problem.